- What about editing language understanding did you notice?

 OUTSIDE (PRODUCTIVITY & THE BRAIN)

-Oct.
-2020 Lucidchart interview with David Allen
+- Watch the first 30 seconds of this Oct.
+2020 interview with David Allen

-• Reflect on GTD and getting to the top of the colorful list above for a minute
+- Reflect on GTD and getting to the top of the colorful list above for a minute

-• How can the GTD process help you tame the crazy-busy dragon of modern life?
+- How can the GTD process help you tame the crazy-busy dragon of modern life?

-• Then, go for a 15-minute walk, if it is safe to do so
+- Then, go for a 15-minute walk, if it is safe to do so

-• Write a few sentence reflection
+- Write a few sentence reflection

-• DELETE ALL OF MR. LE DUC’s INSTRUCTIONS, AFTER YOU ARE DONE
+- DELETE ALL OF MR. LE DUC’s INSTRUCTIONS, AFTER YOU ARE DONE

 OPTIONAL EXERCISE – Literally, read the article and go for another walk 🙂